guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 *Disadvantages:*
 - Can only do AB tests, not multivariant ABC test
-- Only one test can use a given bucket at a time eg. if someone is running a 50:50 test, you can't run a 50:50 until they finish (current setup)
+- Only one test can use a given bucket at a time eg. if someone is running a 50:50 test, you can't run a 50:50 until they finish (current setup), furthermore the 50% AB test bucket overlaps with the other test buckets, so you shouldn't run a 50:50 test at the same time as any of the other tests sizes
 - Slightly harder to set up, preview and read test results

 ## Configure the test